 </aside>

-The main rationale for this is making the process more fair, otherwise, once a peer is selected for fanout, all transaction exchange would be done using fanout, even if the peer is Erlay-enabled.
-Also, choosing this on a connection level makes the process way more gameable: if a peer is not happy with our selection they can try to find ways to be “promoted” to reconciliation, depending on how the decision is made (e.g. imagine a naive way of choosing such as flipping a coin per connection, a peer could try to reconnect until they are selected for reconciliation) or even find another peers that picks them for reconciliation.
+The rationale for this is to make the process more fair, otherwise, once a peer is selected for fanout, all transaction exchange would be done using fanout, even if the peer is Erlay-enabled.
+Also, choosing this on a connection level makes the process way more gameable: if a peer is not happy with our selection they can try to find ways to be “promoted” to reconciliation, depending on how the decision is made (e.g. imagine a naive way of choosing such as flipping a coin per connection, a peer could try to reconnect until they are selected for reconciliation) or even find another peer that picks them for reconciliation.

-Given peers are chosen for fanout on a transaction level, the next natural question is: when do we pick peers for fanout?
+Given peers are chosen for fanout on a transaction level, the next natural question is: When do we pick peers for fanout?

-We mainly have two options here, either on transaction relay schedule (when transactions are queue to be sent to peers over then next trickle 2️⃣) or on transaction relay itself (when the INV messages are being constructed and transactions are about to be sent out).
+We have two options here, either on the transaction relay schedule (when transactions are queued to be sent to peers over the next trickle 2️⃣) or on the transaction relay itself (when the INV